darlanmendonca/minimalist/CONTRIBUTING.md

 # Contributions

-Found a bug, or have an idea?
-Please, create a issue or a pull request, always have enhancements to do!!
+Found a bug or have an idea?
+Please, create an issue or a pull request.
+Always have enhancements to do!

 ## About

 Minimalist is a framework with UI components, agnostic to frameworks, and easy to use and change identity.

-This means that you can use it without any framework, or with frameworks such as angular, react, vue, etc.
+This means that you can use it without framework or with frameworks such as: angular, react, vue, etc.

 ### architecture

-The core of each component, is a ES6 Class, and for each framework we create a respective component (directive in angular, component in react, ...).
-So, the core is just one, the ES6 Class, and we move their to frameworks, respecting the architecture of each one of them.
+The core of each component, is a ES6 Class, and for each framework we create a respective component (directive in angular, component in react and so on).
+Therefore, the core is just the ES6 Class and we move their to frameworks, respecting the architecture of each one of them.

 ### design

-We like flat design, but minimalism is more easy to use and overwite.
-And have less kbs, so we choose for a minimalist design.
-This means that our components has a design specification, but if you need (and you will), you can easily change the design to follow your identity.
+We like flat design, but minimalism is easier to use and overwrite, it have less 'kbs', that's why we choose for a minimalist design.
+This means that our components has a design specification, but if you need (and you will), you can easily change the design to follow component's identity.

 ### productive

-During development you maybe write more than you want, for example, the code below, just implement a input text with a text as placeholder, and validation messages to required field.
+During development you maybe write more than you want, for example, the code below, just implement an input text with a text as placeholder and validation messages to required field.

 ```html
 <md-input-container no-ink="no-ink" class="md-icon-float md-block md-has-icon">